Prescribing monitored medicines

 Prescribing psychostimulants

-Psychostimulants (amfetamines or methylphenidate) are also restricted medicines.
+Psychostimulants (amfetamine, dexamfetamine, lisdexamfetamine or methylphenidate) are also restricted medicines.
 A prescriber seeking to prescribe psychostimulants must hold a prescribing approval unless the prescriber is specifically authorised to prescribe psychostimulants in the approved persons schedules of the MPMR.

 Prescriptions for monitored medicines

-There are requirements for prescriptions generally and for prescriptions for Schedule 8 medicines that must be met.
-In addition, there are specific requirements for prescriptions for monitored medicines:
+In addition to the general requirements for written prescriptions that must be met, and the additional requirements for S8 medicines, there are specific requirements for prescriptions for monitored medicines:

 • All prescriptions must include the date of birth of the person being prescribed the monitored medicine.